-To ensure efficient portfolio management, a Sub-Fund may on an ancillary basis, or more extensively for those Sub-Funds as mentioned in the relevant Appendices, however always within the limits of CSSF Circulars 08/356, as amended by CSSF Circular 11/512, enter into repurchase agreements which consist of the purchase and sale of securities with a clause reserving the right or obligation of the seller to repurchase the securities.
+No Sub-Fund is entering into Repurchase agreements, however by way of example a Sub-Fund to ensure efficient portfolio management on an ancillary basis always within the limits of CSSF Circulars 08/356, as amended by CSSF Circular 11/512, enters into repurchase agreements which consist of the purchase and sale of securities with a clause reserving the right or obligation of the seller to repurchase the securities.
 Any repurchase agreement must include the time and price at which the securities can be repurchased by the seller.
 The relevant securities cannot be sold by the Sub-Fund during the repurchase period, except to the original seller.